Medical Humanities, Society and Ethics (Minor)

 MHSE students will learn that humanistic interpretive practices make cross-cultural and comparative studies of health and illness possible.
 The minor encourages students to take a broad community and global perspective on experiences of health and illness that address equity, policy and resource allocation.

-Students are required to take 20 credits in courses that are on the approved list (see below) or that are approved by the minor advisory committee through a petition process.
+Students are required to take five courses (20 credits) selected from the approved list of courses below.
+Other courses may be taken that are approved by the minor advisory committee through a petition process.
 Independent studies, practica and transfer credits may also count for the minor with the approval of the committee.

-• No more than 12 credits may come from the same department.
+• No more than 12 credits may be taken from the same department.

 • At least 12 credits must be taken in residence at UNH.